Skinner v. Oklahoma

 Skinner v.
 State of Oklahoma, ex rel.
-Williamson, 316 U.S. 535 (1942), is a unanimous United States Supreme Court ruling that held that laws permitting the compulsory sterilization of criminals are unconstitutional as it violates a person's rights given under the 14th Amendment of the United States Constitution, specifically the Equal Protection Clause, as well as the Due Process Clause.
-The relevant Oklahoma law applied to "habitual criminals", but the law excluded white-collar crimes from carrying sterilization penalties.
+Williamson, 316 U.S. 535 (1942), is a unanimous United States Supreme Court ruling that held that laws permitting the compulsory sterilization of criminals are unconstitutional as it violates a person's rights given under the 14th Amendment of the United States Constitution, specifically the Equal Protection Clause and the Due Process Clause.
+The relevant Oklahoma law applied to "habitual criminals" but excluded white-collar crimes from carrying sterilization penalties.

 Background

-In 1935, the Supreme Court of Oklahoma ruled in favor of the Habitual Criminal Sterilization Act, which allowed the state to impose a sentence of compulsory sterilization as part of their judgment against individuals who had been convicted three or more times of crimes "amounting to felonies involving moral turpitude".
-Exceptions to this ruling were those who committed what are considered white-collar crimes.
+In 1935, the Supreme Court of Oklahoma ruled in favor of the Habitual Criminal Sterilization Act, which allowed the state to impose a sentence of compulsory sterilization as part of their judgment against individuals who had been convicted three or more times of crimes "amounting to felonies involving moral turpitude."
+Exceptions to that ruling were those who committed what are considered white-collar crimes.

 All defendants were provided with a jury trial organized by the State Attorney.
 The jury was asked whether the defendant was a habitual criminal according to the definition of the act and, if so, to conclude that sterilization would have no other negative effect on the defendant's health; if the jury so determined, the defendant would be punished by sterilization.
-Most punitive sterilization laws, including the Oklahoma statute, prescribed vasectomy for males as the method of rendering the individual infertile, and salpingectomy for females.
+Most punitive sterilization laws, including the Oklahoma statute, prescribed vasectomy for males and salpingectomy for females as the method of rendering the individual infertile.

 The Sterilization Act was first put to use in May 1936.
 Hubert Moore, a five-time convict, was the first individual the state had given an approved petition for sterilization.
 When other prisoners heard the news of the approved petition, they rioted and attempted to escape.
 Hubert Moore escaped from prison in June 1936.

 The second petition approved was for Jack T. Skinner, convicted once for stealing chickens and twice for armed robbery.
 In October 1936, he was convicted a fourth time and sentenced to sterilization.
-Skinner's lawyers, Heba Irwin Aston and Guy Andrews, took their appeal to the Supreme Court of Oklahoma, claiming jeopardization of Skinner's rights as given under the 14th Amendment of the United States Constitution.
-The Supreme Court of Oklahoma ruled against the appeal 5 to 4, and maintained the sentence of sterilization.
+Skinner's lawyers, Heba Irwin Aston and Guy Andrews, took their appeal to the Supreme Court of Oklahoma, claiming jeopardization of Skinner's rights as given under the Fourteenth Amendment of the United States Constitution.
+The Supreme Court of Oklahoma ruled against the appeal 5-4 and maintained the sentence of sterilization.

 Skinner's lawyers challenged the ruling of the Supreme Court of Oklahoma by bringing an appeal to the United States Supreme Court.
-The oral arguments were heard May 6, 1942 and the Opinion of the court was given on June 1, 1942.
+The oral arguments were heard May 6, 1942, and the decision was given on June 1, 1942.

-Opinion of the Supreme Court
+Decision

-The Court held unanimously that the Act violated the Equal Protection Clause of the Fourteenth Amendment, because white-collar crimes, such as embezzlement, were excluded from the Act's jurisdiction.
+The Court held unanimously that the Act violated the Equal Protection Clause of the Fourteenth Amendment because those convicted of white-collar crime, such as embezzlement, were excluded from the Act's jurisdiction.